 Stuart specialises in the highest value catastrophic injury claims involving complex issues and large numbers of experts.
 He works for many of the leading personal injury and clinical negligence solicitor firms in the country and almost all of his practice is at the High Court.
-He prides himself on bringing total commitment to every case and instilling confidence in those he represents.
+He prides himself on bringing total commitment to every case and demonstrating outstanding attention to detail, sound judgment and excellent advocacy on behalf of all those he represents.

-Stuart was awarded the title of ‘Personal Injury/Clinical Negligence Junior of the Year’ at the Chambers & Partners Bar Awards 2017 (an award that he was also shortlisted for in 2012).
-He was shortlisted for Personal Injury/Clinical Negligence Junior of the Year at the Legal 500 Bar Awards 2018 and is a previous winner of Personal Injury Barrister of the Year at the Eclipse Proclaim Personal Injury Awards.
+Stuart was awarded the title of ‘Personal Injury/Clinical Negligence Junior of the Year’ at the Chambers & Partners Bar Awards 2017 and was shortlisted for Personal Injury/Clinical Negligence Junior of the Year at the Legal 500 Bar Awards 2018.
+He is a previous winner of Personal Injury Barrister of the Year at the Eclipse Proclaim Personal Injury Awards.

-In 2017 Stuart advised and represented claimants in cases with a combined value in excess of £100 million.
-In JDF (a Child) v Hampshire County Council, he settled what is thought to be the highest Personal Injury award ever made/approved by a Court, the equivalent of £28 million capitalised.
+In 2017-18 Stuart recovered damages with a combined capital value in excess of £110,000,000 (one hundred and ten million) on behalf of Claimants.
+In JDF (a Child) v Hampshire County Council, he settled what is thought to be the highest Personal Injury award ever made/approved by a Court in the UK, the equivalent of £28 million capitalised.
 This case was covered across the national media.
 Read more here.

 Stuart is one of only three Barrister members of the working party responsible for the Judicial College Guidelines for the Assessment of General Damages in Personal Injury Cases.
-He is also an author of the APIL Guide To Catastrophic Injury Claims (being the definitive practitioner guide to running high-value personal injury and clinical negligence actions) and writes for 'Kemp: Practice and Procedure' on the subject of Periodical Payment Orders.
+He is the General Editor of the APIL Guide To Catastrophic Injury Claims (being the definitive practitioner guide to running high-value personal injury and clinical negligence actions - 3rd edition to be published in late 2019) and writes for 'Kemp: Practice and Procedure' on the subject of Periodical Payment Orders.

-Stuart is the co-organiser of the Annual Cambridge Medico-Legal Conference at Peterhouse College, where he speaks on a regular basis and was chair in 2016.
+Stuart is the co-organiser of the Annual Cambridge Medico-Legal Conference at Peterhouse College, where he speaks / chairs on a regular basis.
 His technical knowledge of medical evidence and the experts practicing within medico-legal work is widely appreciated and has been integral to his success at the Bar.

 Away from work, Stuart likes to spend time with his family and watch sport.
-He is trying desperately, thus far without any success, to indoctrinate his 2 young sons in the ways of Norwich City Football Club.
+He is trying, with increasing levels of success, to indoctrinate his 2 young sons in the ways of Norwich City Football Club.